Crepello

-Crepello (1954–1974) was a British-bred Thoroughbred racehorse which won England's most prestigious race, the Epsom Derby in 1957 and was later a Leading sire in Great Britain & Ireland.
+Crepello (1954–1974) was a British-bred Thoroughbred racehorse.
+In a short career, he won three Group One races, including the 2000 Guineas and England's most prestigious race, the Epsom Derby, in 1957.
+Later the horse was a leading sire.

 Pedigree

 He was a chestnut horse sired by Donatello II (by Blenheim) in his last year of life.
 His dam was the race winner, and Star mare, Crepuscule by Mieuxce.
 Crepuscule created a British bloodstock record by producing Classic winners, Honeylight and Crepello as her first two foals.
 Crepello was a half-brother to Honeylight (won One Thousand Guineas Stakes) and Twilight Alley (Ascot Gold Cup Stakes).

 Racing record

 Crepello was trained by Noel Murless at Newmarket.
 He was always ridden by jockey, Lester Piggott.
 As a two-year-old he finished second in his debut race, the Windsor Castle Stakes, fourth in the Middle Park Stakes and won the Dewhurst Stakes.
 Due to unsound forelegs, the horse always raced wearing bandages.

 At age three Crepello raced only twice but won two Classic Races.
 The first was the 2,000 Guineas, followed by a victory over future star Ballymoss in the Epsom Derby.
 Crepello's winning time of 2:35.4 seconds was the fastest since 1936.
 However, this was to be the great horse's last race.
 His tendons, always delicate, began to cause significant problems and he missed the King George VI & Queen Elizabeth Stakes before being retired not long before the St Leger Stakes.

 He only had five starts but was undefeated in his last three, all of which are now Group One races.